 too.
 We need to avoid the mistakes of the International Telecommunications

-Union, which has become a forum to legitimize bad government behavior,
+Union, which has become a forum to legitimize bad government behavior, and

-abused by any one country.
+any one country.

-Generations from now, when people look back on these early decades of
+Generations from now, when people look back on these early decades of the

-the debate.
-We have a moral duty to do this, and we have no time to lose.
+have a moral duty to do this, and we have no time to lose.

 Dismantling the surveillance state won't be easy.
 Has any country that

-engaged in mass surveillance of its own citizens voluntarily given up
+engaged in mass surveillance of its own citizens voluntarily given up that

-totalitarian?
 Whatever happens, we're going to be breaking new ground.

-Again, the politics of this is a bigger task than the engineering, but
+Again, the politics of this is a bigger task than the engineering, but the

-we need technologists at the table when we build tech policy.
+technologists at the table when we build tech policy.

-To the engineers, I say this: we built the internet, and some of us have
+To the engineers, I say this: we built the Internet, and some of us have

 helped to subvert it.
 Now, those of us who love liberty have to fix it.